 Now that the man wasn't wearing his cloak, Gaston could see that his attacker was in fact a young man, maybe not much older than himself.
 He may have even been quite handsome, though not as handsome as Gaston, of course!
 And those eyes.
 Where had he seen those eyes before?

-And then the Prince kicked him squarely in the stomach.
+And then the prince kicked him squarely in the stomach.
 Gaston went falling backwards, retching in pain.
 Enraged that he had let his guard down, he got up and ran blindly at Adam, forgetting who was carrying the blunderbuss now.
-The last thing he knew was the hard and painful sensation of metal slamming into the side of his head, followed by several bursts of light.
+The prince swung the rifle.
+The last thing Gaston knew was the hard and painful sensation of metal slamming into the side of his head, followed by several bursts of light.

-And then the Prince was jumping over Gaston's body and running through the woods with the urgency of a soldier answering his call to arms.
+Then the prince jumped over Gaston's body and ran through the woods with the urgency of a soldier answering his call to arms.

 In what Belle was sure were her last moments on earth, she tried to think reassuring thoughts, thoughts of her mother and the Beast, and how she would see them again soon.

-Between the black dots forming around her vision, she could just see the alpha wolf staring at her hungrily with its red eyes, its breath both hot and rancid on her face.
+Between the black dots clouding her vision, she could just see the alpha wolf staring at her hungrily with its red eyes, its breath both hot and rancid on her face.
 Whatever it planned to do to her, she hoped that it would be quick and painless.
-And she hoped that once she crossed over, God in heaven would be able to forgive her for what she had done to the Beast.
+And she hoped that once she crossed over, God in heaven would forgive her for what she had done to the Beast.

 His hands shook violently as he prepared the gun to fire.
 He knew how to use a firearm, of course.
 He'd taken some hunting lessons with Lumiere before the curse.
 But he'd used a different type of rifle then, not a blunderbuss.
 Opening the pan, he could see that Gaston had already filled it with black powder and that the cock had a piece of flint lodged in it.
 No question about it, he'd loaded it and intended to use it.

-Looking back at the clearing now, he could see that Maurice was chucking his shoes at the advancing wolves, desperate to get their attention.
+Looking back at the clearing, he could see Maurice chucking his shoes at the advancing wolves, desperate to get their attention.
 He knew he didn't have much time.
-He quickly raised the blunderbuss, and then hesitated.
+He raised the blunderbuss, then hesitated.
 He knew this gun was shorter than a standard hunting rifle, and would be harder to aim far distance.
 What if he hit Belle instead of the wolf?
 What if he missed entirely?
 He had nothing to reload with, and he hadn't even thought of searching Gaston to see if he had any extra ammunition before he ran off.

 Just focus, he told himself firmly.
 You can't afford to be worrying about that right now.
 He breathed in deeply through his nose, took a few steps forward and pulled the hammer back to full cock.
-He centered the blunderbuss as best he could, imagining the alpha wolf baring its ugly yellow teeth at Belle before it pounced.
-And then, he fired.
+He centred the blunderbuss as best he could, imagining the alpha wolf baring its ugly yellow teeth at Belle before it pounced.
+Then, he fired.

-Looking out into the distance, she could just see a tall figure running out of the thicket towards her.
-She tried to make out its face, but it was like looking through a fogged up window, and when she tried to move, the combined pain in her leg and arm made her sick to her stomach.
+Belle struggled to keep her eyes open as she watched a tall figure running out of the thicket towards her.
+She tried to make out its face, but it was like looking through a fogged up window.
+She tried to move but the combined pain in her leg and arm made her sick to her stomach.
 All she could see clearly as the figure stopped in front of her was its eyes.
 Deep blue eyes.